AY2526S1-CS2103T-F09-2/tp/docs/UserGuide.md

 4. address: The address of the student (This is optional, so you do not need to include this if you are hosting online lessons)
 5. [tag](#tag-): Tags that record extra information of a student
 6. [lesson](#lesson): The lesson that the student has
+7. education level: The education level of the student

 <div markdown="block" class="alert alert-danger">:bulb: **Warning:**
 A student can only have **zero or one lesson**.
 If you try to add a new lesson to a student which already has a lesson, you will receive an error.